sumocoders/Framework/src/SumoCoders/FrameworkCoreBundle/Resources/doc/grunt.md

 ### Icons

-We will look into all bundles in the `src`-folder for all the svg-files in the `Resources/assets/icons`-folder, these files will be compiled into an iconfont located in `web/assets/fonts`-folder in the root directory.
-A _icons.scss-file will be stored in the `assets/sass`-folder.
+We will look into all bundle in the `src` folder for svg files in the `Resources/assets/icons` folder.
+These svg icons will be embedded in a CSS file which will be asynchronously loaded into the web page.
+If the browser doesn't support SVG, another CSS file with PNG fallbacks will be loaded.
+All of this happens through [grunticon](https://github.com/filamentgroup/grunticon).
+The class names are automatically generated based on the file name of the icon.
+For example, the icon with the name `arrow.svg` will generate a CSS class with the name `icon-arrow`.
+To keep the class names consistent, always use dashes in the file names, no underscores.

+Icons can be styled with CSS but can not be extended with Sass, because the CSS with the icons gets loaded asynchronously for performance reasons.

+More possibilities of grunticon include inline embedding of icons, creating color variations of the same icon and recoloring certain parts of icons.
+Please refer to the [plugin's documentation](https://github.com/filamentgroup/grunticon) for more info

 ### Images